alexch/codelikethis/public/lessons/agile_development/inceptions.md

 SO THAT ___
 ```

 # Epics

 * An Epic is a series of Stories
+  * Can also be called a *Theme* or a *Feature Set*
-*  For instance the epic “User Accounts” could include “Sign up, Sign in, Change password, Edit profile, Upload avatar”
+* For instance, the epic “User Accounts” could include “Sign up, Sign in, Change password, Edit profile, Upload avatar”
-  *  (not necessarily in that order, of course)
-*  Put epics across the top row, stories in columns underneath their epic
+* Put epics across the top row of your story map
+  * Put stories in columns underneath their epic

 # Story Mapping Order